 Public Health Nutrition Experience

 The Public Health Nutrition Experience (240 hours), completed during the second summer of enrollment, provides students with an understanding of how a public health department or organization supports its community.
 Students are assigned to a state or local health agency for their community field experience under the direction of a public health nutritionist/dietitian preceptor.
+For additional information, please see the PHNE Handbook (PDF).

 Clinical Nutrition Experience

 The Clinical Nutrition Experience (400 hours), completed during the first summer of enrollment, offers learning experiences to provide basic competencies in clinical nutrition and dietetics practice.
 The student develops an understanding of the role of the clinical dietitian, the opportunities and constraints of the healthcare setting in providing nutritional care to patients, and awareness of the need for continuity of patient care between the healthcare facility and the public health agency.
+For additional information, please see the CNE Handbook (PDF).

 Food Service/Systems Management Experience and Online Module